BreastScreen Norway offers screening mammography every other year to all women between the ages of 50 and 69.

 BreastScreen Norway resumes screening services after stop due to corona virus pandemic

-In parts of the country, BreastScreen Norway is now cautiously resuming breast cancer screening services.
-All routine mammograms have been put on hold since mid-March due to the corona virus pandemic.
+BreastScreen Norway is cautiously resuming breast cancer screening services, after all routine mammograms were put on hold in mid-March due to the corona virus pandemic.

 BreastScreen Norway will contact all affected women to offer a new screening appointment.